tytydraco/yessleep/out/Id_only_been_overseas_on_business_for_two_weeks_When_I_got_back_someone_was_in_my_home_painted_to_look_like_our_cat_and_my_family_couldnt_tell_the_difference.md

 Over and over and over again.

-*“Juli, this turkey is something else,”* he muttered
+*“Juli, this roast is something else,”* he muttered.

 Abruptly, my wife released her grip, utensils clattering against the plate.